Blockchain-Alchemy/Flexscrow/README.md

 https://flexscrow.netlify.app/

-This is an implemenatation of Flexcrow with a simple racing game.
+This is an implementation of Flexcrow with a simple racing game.
 It has been tested on testnet and is now deployed on mainnet.
-It requires .1 tez to play and winner gets .2 tez.
+It requires .1 tez to play, and the winner gets .2 tez.

 ### White Paper

 https://blockchain-alchemy.gitbook.io/flexscrow-whitepaper/

 ### Concept
-We created the most flexiable and re-usable escrow system that gives gamers an expereince they expect.
+We created the most flexible and reusable escrow system that gives gamers an experience they expect.
 Flexscrow provides the ideal solution for many types of games - It enables rewards in single-player, multi-player, MMOs and even special cases like horse betting.

 ### UI and UX